Sex, Drugs and Alcohol: As teenagers grow up, parent’s controls are being limited. Since teenager spend most of their day outside the house.

 - Emotional problem such as aggressive behavior and depression

 - Weight loss or malnutrition

 - Lack of self-control

 Remember that substance abuse is one of the coping mechanisms for teenagers who are suffering from depression or anxiety.
-To know more about depression and anxiety issues in your teenager read article How-to find out if your teenager is battling depression? and How-To deal with anxiety in Babies & Toddlers, respectively.
+To know more about depression and anxiety issues in your teenager read article depression and anxiety, respectively.

 Danger of alcohol in teenager’s life

 Alcoholic beverages are not healthy especially too much consumption.
 It has so many bad effects to the human body, whether you are a teenager or a complete adult.